-'Everything we wear, furnishings at home and even the seats on the train have been designed by someone who studied textiles.'

-'I love using a sewing machine and making my own clothes.'
+'Everything we wear, and furnishings at home have been designed by someone who studied textiles.'
+'I love using a sewing machine and making clothes.'

-- Fashion, fashion drawing, sewing, making clothes, repairing and altering clothes. - Pattern, colour and texture. - Handmade working methods as well as digital working methods. - Learning about textile artists, textile designers and fashion designers.
+- Fashion, fashion drawing, sewing, making clothes and accessories. - Interior textiles and surface pattern. - Learning about textile artists, textile designers and fashion designers.